CherWeiYuan/INTEGRATE-for-plants/README.md

 ![alt text](https://raw.githubusercontent.com/CherWeiYuan/LintegrateR/master/Figure/Figure_LintegrateR.png)

+# Dependencies
+Python 3.8
+Biopython 1.79

+You can first toy with LintegrateR by using the script "LintegrateR.py" with "test_Arabidopsis_PDS3.gb" as sample input.

 Input: Gene sequence in Genbank format (.gb), exon positions if not available in .gb file (edit accordingly in python script)

 Sample output: